-- 1. As part of training, all drivers shall receive a fact sheet detailing procedures and guidelines that must be followed.
-All drivers will be required to read and sign their agreement to follow these procedures and guidelines. - 2.
-Training may include individual instruction and audio-visual methods as appropriate.
+- 1. Training may include individual instruction and audio-visual methods as appropriate.
 The need for training may be determined through the use of the road test, online evaluation, or written test.
-In addition, the training may include an in-vehicle evaluation by an instructor licensed by the state. - 3.
-Employees who operate institutional vehicles will complete safe driving instruction every three years.
-This training will be coordinated through the Fleet Coordinator or Human Resources. - 4.
-All student drivers should receive safe driving instruction each academic year, which must be completed prior to their first use of the vehicle that year. - 5.
-All training shall be documented on the Driver Eligibility Form, including driving history and licensing information. - 6.
+In addition, the training may include an in-vehicle evaluation by an instructor licensed by the state. - 2.
+Employees who operate institutional vehicles will complete safe driving instruction every three years and provide a new MVR every three years.
+This training will be coordinated through the Fleet Coordinator or Human Resources. - 3.
+All student drivers should receive safe driving instruction each academic year, which must be completed prior to their first use of the vehicle that year. - 4.
+All training shall be documented in the Driver Database, including driving history and licensing information. - 5.
 Drivers are responsible for reporting any changes to their driving history, including accidents, moving violations or changes in licensing.
 Failure to do so may result in revocation of driver eligibility.